Chirag-Jani/90DaysDSA/README.md

 - Coded previous Linked List Questions
   - even after odd
-  - finding intersection point of two points
+  - finding the intersection point of two points
-  - and others in Linked List folder
+  - and others in the Linked List folder

 ---

-### I Was Coding and Learning without proper plan for each day and each topic till now.
+### I Was Coding and Learning without a proper plan for each day and each topic till now.

-### Now, I am going to plan and divide each topics into days for proper understanding of how much I need to do to stay on the track.
+### Now, I am going to plan and divide each topic into days for a proper understanding of how much I need to do to stay on track.

 ## Hoping for a Change now!! :)